Aliases for MYL9 Gene

 MYL9 (Myosin Light Chain 9) is a Protein Coding gene.
 Diseases associated with MYL9 include Amyloidosis, Primary Localized Cutaneous, 1 and Cardiomyopathy, Familial Hypertrophic.
-Among its related pathways are cAMP signaling pathway and ERK Signaling.
+Among its related pathways are CREB Pathway and Smooth Muscle Contraction.
 GO annotations related to this gene include calcium ion binding and structural constituent of muscle.
-An important paralog of this gene is MYLPF.
+An important paralog of this gene is MYL12B.

 UniProtKB/Swiss-Prot Summary for MYL9 Gene